Cody Kasch: Early life

 Kasch was born in Santa Monica, California.
 He is of Scottish descent.
 He was raised in Ojai, California on a working ranch until the age of 13, when he moved to Camarillo, California.
 Both of Kasch's parents were actively involved in the arts.
 His father was an actor and writer of locally premiering plays, and his mother was a director and photographer.
 As his older brother, actor Max Kasch, began to experience success, the brothers competed for jobs; their success caused the entire Kasch family to leave Ojai and move to the more favorably located Camarillo.

 Career

 After numerous television guest appearances, Kasch got his first major role when he was cast in a regular role on the sitcom Normal, Ohio, only for the series to be cancelled after a few episodes.
 Kasch portrayed a Texan high school student in the Noggin comedy-drama series Out There.
 He played Zach Young, the son of deceased Mary Alice Young, on the ABC comedy-drama series Desperate Housewives.
-After a brief absence from the series, he returned in the third and seventh seasons as Gabrielle Solis' secret admirer.
+After a brief absence from the series, he returned in the third season as Gabrielle Solis' secret admirer and seventh season.
 He is also the narrator for several audiobooks.
 He starred in the 2010 horror film Chain Letter.